rickstaa/todoist-global-shortcuts-WIN10/Readme.md

 ### Preperation
 1. Click the download link above.
-2. Extract the zip file.
+2. Unzip the file.
-3. Give the extracted folder which contains the script a name you like.
+3. Name the extracted folder anything you want.
 4. Place the folder in any of the above specified folders.

 ### Add global shortcut to open todoist
-1. Left click on the "Open Todoist Shortcut"
+1. Inside the folder you just moved Left click on the "Open Todoist Shortcut"
 2. Set a keyboard shortcut in the "Keyboard Shortcut" field.

 ### Add a global shortcut to open todoist and add task -
-1. Left click on the "Add Task Shortcut"
+1. Inside the folder you just moved Left click on the "_script.vbs" file.
+2. Click create shortcut.
 2. Call the new shortcut anything you like
   * If you placed the folder in the Start Menu or Programs folder you will get an error.
   * Click yes